Homeland Security and Criminal Justice Leadership, Masters of Professional Studies

 Admission Office - Staten Island campus

-Leadership positions in criminal justice agencies, related public sector agencies and private corporations offer exciting, challenging and lucrative opportunities.
+Leadership positions in Criminal Justice and Homeland Security agencies, related public sector agencies and private corporations offer exciting, challenging and lucrative opportunities.
 If your goal is to work in one of these entities, this program will provide the skills and academic background necessary for you to take advantage of the many career opportunities available.

 - Federal Bureau of Investigation (FBI)